Skip to main content

 Mar 19, 2026

-NWGA College and Career Academy advisory board member Brian Cooksey, nominated the school for a makeover grant with a 250-word story and a photo of rows of the well-worn wooden tables and chairs – earning one of five coveted Georgia United School Crashers projects scheduled for this summer.
+NWGCCA advisory board member Brian Cooksey nominated the school for a makeover grant with a 250-word story and a photo of rows of the well-worn wooden tables and chairs – earning one of five coveted Georgia United School Crashers projects scheduled for this summer.

-Principal Sherri Travisano wrote, "We propose updates to seating and flooring in the Media Center and Commons to transform these high-traffic areas into welcoming, flexible, and engaging learning environments that serve the entire campus community.
+Principal Sherri Travisano shared the school's vision: "We propose updates to seating and flooring in the Media Center and Commons to transform these high-traffic areas into welcoming, flexible, and engaging learning environments that serve the entire campus community.
 Modern, comfortable seating and durable, visually inviting flooring will support collaboration, independent study, small-group instruction, and community-building activities.
 By redesigning these spaces, we will create inclusive environments that promote student engagement, accessibility, and a sense of belonging for all learners while also providing staff with functional spaces for collaboration and professional growth.”

 Georgia United Credit Union CEO Laura King agrees, “We are looking forward to serving our communities and strengthening our school systems through our thirteenth annual School Crashers program.
 This program is made possible by the Georgia United Foundation, credit union team members, generous donors, community partners and volunteers.
-We are especially excited about the Shoal Creek Elementary project as it is close to our Conyers Branch location, so we anticipate good volunteer support to transform this empty room into an important mental health resource.”
+We are especially excited about the Northwest Georgia College and Career Academy project as it is close to our Dalton Branch location, so we anticipate good volunteer support to transform this empty room into an important mental health resource.”

-“Whenever members use Georgia United for a car loan, home loan or checking account, a part of those funds are given back to the community through scholarships, financial education or through programs like School Crashers that deliver inspiring learning spaces that strengthen schools.
-By the end of the summer, School Crashers improvements will have impacted a total of 86 schools with improvement estimated at over $3.2 million since 2014.”
+Whenever members use Georgia United for a car loan, home loan or checking account, a part of those funds are given back to the community through scholarships, financial education or through programs like School Crashers that deliver inspiring learning spaces that strengthen schools.
+By the end of the summer, School Crashers improvements will have impacted a total of 86 schools with improvement estimated at over $3.2 million since 2014.